zehrabuse/FinSight-AI-Portfolio-Decision-Support-System/README.md

 [batch_size, 9]
 ```

-The ONNX model can be integrated into:
+The ONNX model provides a portable representation of the trained DQN and can be used for inference with ONNX Runtime.

-- Python applications
-- Java backend applications
-- Other systems supporting ONNX Runtime

 ---

-# Inference Flow
+## Inference Flow

 The basic inference process is: